NandoTheessen/pokemon_api/Readme.md

 # Pokemon API

 - Simple implementation of an API that caches requests for further use
-- Has a single get endpoint '/:pokemon_name' that returns data on that specific pokemon
+- Has a single get endpoint `/api/:pokemon_name that returns data on that specific pokemon

 ## How to run it locally:

+- Clone repository
-- Use npm or yarn to install dependencies
+- Use `npm install / yarn` to install dependencies
 - Use `npm / yarn test` to run test suite
-- Use `npm / yarn start` to start the service
+- Use `npm / yarn dev` to start the service